-They have a good genetic pool and so they are usually healthy, long lived birds which if cared for can live for 10-12 years.
-Exceptional birds have lived up to 20 years!
+They have a good genetic pool, so they are usually healthy, long-lived birds that can live for 10-12 years if cared for.

 Is The Plymouth Rock Chicken Right For You?

 If you are looking for a breed that is suitable for a family setting, this could be your bird.
 Barred Rocks are known for being friendly towards children and adults.
-They do enjoy a cuddle and a fuss and many become lap chickens!
+They do enjoy a cuddle and a fuss, and many become lap chickens!

-They are poor flyers, so you don’t need to have a huge fence around their enclosure to keep them in as they are unlikely to go and investigate the neighbors’ yard unless they can walk there.
+They are poor flyers, so you don’t need to have a huge fence around their enclosure to keep them in, as they are unlikely to go and investigate the neighbors’ yard unless they can walk there.

 Speaking of neighbors – the Barred Rock is said to be a quiet but talkative chicken.

-Of course it does have the usual chicken vocabulary including the egg song, but the Barred Rock tends to ‘whisper’ rather than ‘shout’ across the yard.
+Of course, it does have the usual chicken vocabulary, including the egg song, but the Barred Rock tends to ‘whisper’ rather than ‘shout’ across the yard.
 That should keep the neighbors happier.

-Rocks are very tolerant of poor management practices although ideally they won’t need to be.
-If treated and cared for well they can virtually raise them-selves!
+Rocks are very tolerant of poor management practices, although ideally, they won’t need to be.
+If treated and cared for well, they can virtually raise themselves!

-The Barred Rock has a long and distinguished history even though the origins are a bit murky.
+The Barred Rock has a long and distinguished history, even though the origins are a bit murky.

 Todays’ Barred Rock hens can be divided into three separate groups: